 The STCW Convention and Code as amended by the Manila amendments (2010) contains new requirements regarding security training.
 This training is required by all personnel employed or engaged onboard ships to which the ISPS Code applies.
-These Regulations came into force on 1 January 2012.
+These regulations came into force in January 2012.

-- All seafarers with designated security duties within the security plan will be required to hold a “Proficiency in Designated Security Duties” (PDSD) certificate, either from experience or new training.
+- All seafarers with designated security duties within the ship security plan will be required to hold a “Proficiency in Designated Security Duties” (PDSD) certificate.

 IMSA is proud to introduce their brand new MCA approved “Proficiency in Designated Security Duties” course.